-Exclusive Assignment Dispute Resolution Form PART 1: Statement of Dispute
+Exclusive Assignment Dispute Resolution Form

-Employee's Name Department Employee's Address Person Making Assignment Date Assignment Made Beginning Date of Assignment I believe the assignment was arbitrarily or unrea asonably imposed because: Employee's Signature UFF Representative's Signature Date Filed Date of Meeting The assignment was not arbitrarily or unreason.
-The disputed assignment has been resolved: ably imposed: Person making the assignment Date of Decision TO HAVE REVIEWED, EXCEPT FOR DOCUMNOT RECEIVED (SEE APPENDIX H, SECTION , MAY HAVE UNDER CHAPTER 120 OF T NG THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I THE FLORIDA STATUTES WITH REGARD TO THE DER ALL OTHER UNIVERSITY PROCEDURES WHICH ATTERS.
-PART 2: Decision of Dean or Appropriate Admir nistrator Date Filed with Dean/Administrator Date of Conference
+PART 1A: Statement of Dispute Employee's Name Department Employee's Address Person Making Assignment Date Assignment Made Beginning Date of Assignment I believe the assignment was arbitrarily or unre asonably imposed because: Employee's Signature PART 1B: UFF Representative's Signature Date of Meeting The assignment was not arbitrarily or unreason imposed: The disputed assignment has been r · Person making the assignment Date of Decision ALL DOCUMENTATION WHICH THE EMPLOYEE OR DOCUMENTATION THE EMPLOYEE HAS PPENDIX H, SECTION H.3.)
+MAY HAVE UNDER CHAPTER 120 OF THE THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I FLORIDA STATUTES WITH REGARD TO THE R ALL OTHER UNIVERSITY PROCEDURES WHICH TERS.
+PART 2: Decision of Dean or Appropriate Admin nistrator Date Filed with Dean/Administrator Date of Conference

-The disputed assignment has been resolved in the following manner: Date of Decision Dean or appropriate administrator Dean or appropriate administrator Date of Decision PART 3: UFF Notice of Intent to Refer Assignment Dispute to Neutral Umpire The decision of the Dean or other appropriate adm notice of its intent to refer the dispute to a Neutral JFF hereby gives Employee's Name Date of Receipt by President's Representative UFF Representative Receipt Acknowledged by Representative President's PART 4: Neutral Umpire's Decision The disputed assignment wasunreasonably imposed. /was not arbitrarily or Reasons for the determination that the assignment t was arbitrarily or unreasonably impo sed are: Suggested Remedy (Optional): Neutral Umpire's Name Employee's Name Neutral Umpire's Signature Date Decision Issued
+The assignment was not arbitrarily or unreasonably imposed: The disputed assignment has been resolved in the following manner: Dean or appropriate administrator Date of Decision PART 3: UFF Notice of Intent to Refer Assignment The decision of the Dean or other appropriate ac gives notice of its intent to refer the dispute to a dministrator is not satisfactory and the UFF hereby Employee's Name Date of Receipt by President's Representative UFF Representative Receipt Acknowledged by President's Representative PART 4: Neutral Umpire's Decision The disputed assignment was /was notarbitrarily or unreasonably imposed.
+Reasons for the determination that the assignment of the determination of the determin ent was arbitrarily or unreasonably imposed are: Neutral Umpire's Name Employee's Name Neutral Umpire's Signature Date Decision Issued